NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

   * [Build custom Dataproc image to reduce cluster initialization time](#build-a-custom-dataproc-image-to-reduce-cluster-init-time)
   * [Create a Dataproc Cluster using MIG with A100's](#create-a-dataproc-cluster-using-mig-with-a100s)
   * [Cluster creation troubleshooting](#cluster-creation-troubleshooting)
-* [Run PySpark or Scala ETL and XGBoost training Notebook on a Dataproc Cluster Accelerated by GPUs](#run-pyspark-or-scala-notebook-on-a-dataproc-cluster-accelerated-by-gpus)
+* [Run Python or Scala Spark ETL and XGBoost training Notebook on a Dataproc Cluster Accelerated by GPUs](#run-python-or-scala-spark-notebook-on-a-dataproc-cluster-accelerated-by-gpus)
 * [Submit the same sample ETL application as a Spark job to a Dataproc Cluster Accelerated by GPUs](#submit-spark-jobs-to-a-dataproc-cluster-accelerated-by-gpus)